-The following graph compares the percentage change in the cumulative total shareholder return for C\$100 invested in common shares of the Company on January 1, 2019 against the cumulative total shareholder return of the S&P/TSX Composite Index and the Company's 2023 PSU Peer Group for five years through to December 31, 2023.
+The following graph compares the percentage change in the cumulative total shareholder return for C\$100 invested in common shares of the Company on January 1, 2020 against the cumulative total shareholder return of the S&P/TSX Composite Index and the Company's 2024 PSU Peer Group for five years through to December 31, 2024.
+The graph also depicts total annual compensation for the Named Executive Officers in each particular year from 2020 to 2024 for comparative purposes.
+The performance graph shows a general trend that compensation paid to the Company's TSR.